View Source Grizzly (grizzly v6.7.0)

 Nack response

 A :nack_response normally means that the Z-Wave node that you were trying to send a command to is unreachable and did not receive your command at all.
-This could mean that the Z-Wave network is overloaded and you should reissue the command, the device is too far from the controller, or the device is no longer part of the Z-Wave network.
+This could mean that the Z-Wave network is overloaded and you should reissue the command, the device is too far from the controller, or the device is no longer part of the Z-Wave network (e.g. due to a factory reset).

-Grizzly by default will try a command 3 times before sending returning a :nack_response.
+By default, Grizzly will retry the command twice before sending returning a :nack_response.
 This is configurable via the :retries command option in the Grizzly.send_command/4 function.
-This is useful if you are going to have a known spike in Z-Wave traffic.
+This helps increase the reliability of sending commands during Z-Wave network congestion.

 Queue full